Introduction to Correlation Example

 Spearman Correlation = ρ = 1 – [(6Σd2) / n(n2 – 1)]

-In order to calculate correlation using the Spearman Correlation method, we will first rank the returns of Stock X from lowest to highest in the second column, and similarly, the returns for Stock Y are listed in the third column for each respective month.
+We calculate correlation using the Spearman Correlation method by first ranking the returns of Stock X from lowest to highest in the second column.
+We then list the returns for Stock Y in the third column for each respective month.
 The fourth and fifth columns list the return for Stock X and Y rank-wise.
-In the sixth column, the difference in rankings for each month is listed, and in the seventh column, the sum of squared differences in rankings is determined.
+The sixth column lists the rankings for each month, and the seventh column determines the sum of squared differences in rankings.

 Correlation – Example #3

-The following data is observed from the medical reports of 10 patients categorized on the basis of their Age and Blood Pressure Level.
+The following data is observed from the medical reports of 10 patients categorized based on their Age and Blood Pressure Level.
 Based on the same, let us calculate the Correlation Coefficient.

 Solution: